Key takeaways

 Measuring success

-Your KPI data dictionary India becomes the foundation for data-driven growth.
+Your KPI data dictionary India becomes the foundation for data driven growth.
+The sooner definitions are locked, the sooner every conversation about performance starts from shared ground.

 FAQ

-As a CA, how do I define Net Revenue for Indian SMBs so Tally and Zoho Books always match?
+As a CA, how do I define Net Revenue for Indian SMBs so Tally always matches my reports?

-Use GST-exclusive revenue consistently, Net Revenue equals Gross Revenue minus returns minus GST output tax, reconcile to Tally Sales group totals and Zoho Invoices module, document lineage in the KPI dictionary, and automate checks with a tool like AI Accountant to flag GST-inclusive entries.
+Use GST exclusive revenue consistently: Net Revenue equals Gross Revenue minus returns minus GST output tax.
+Reconcile to Tally Sales group totals, document lineage in the KPI dictionary, and automate checks to flag GST inclusive entries before they reach dashboards.

-Age from GST invoice date to align with compliance, DSO equals Average AR divided by Credit Sales times 365, define credit sales clearly, exclude advances and cash sales, and maintain a rule to exclude disputed invoices if your policy demands, AI Accountant can compute both policy variants and present the difference.
+Age from GST invoice date to align with compliance.
+DSO equals Average AR divided by Credit Sales times 365.
+Define credit sales clearly by excluding advances and cash sales.
+Maintain a rule to exclude disputed invoices if your policy demands, and present both "all in" and "policy" DSO variants for transparency.

-How should GST ITC mismatches be reflected in compliance KPIs, and what threshold triggers vendor action?
+How should GST ITC mismatches be reflected in compliance KPIs?

 For manufacturing clients, what benchmark ranges should I publish for DSO, DPO, and gross margin?

-Typical ranges are DSO 60 to 90 days, DPO 60 to 90 days, and gross margin 20 to 40 percent, document sector context, credit terms, and production cycles, then localize benchmarks using historicals and Benchmark library for Indian sectors.
+Typical Indian manufacturing ranges are DSO 60 to 90 days, DPO 60 to 90 days, and gross margin 20 to 40 percent.
+Document sector context, credit terms, and production cycle length, then localize benchmarks using your client's historical data rather than relying on generic industry averages alone.